Angling Improvement Fund

 The Angling Improvement Fund (AIF) is a way of reinvesting income from fishing licence sales in projects which benefit anglers across England.

-Since its launch in 2015, the AIF has made over 500 separate awards totalling over £2.3m to clubs and fisheries that aimed to improve the infrastructure of angling facilities all of which support the National Angling Strategy.
-Projects included ways to help tackle the predation of fish stocks, replacement of fishing platforms, improve pathways, car parking facilities, new toilets plus bursaries to over 200 new coaching licences.
+Since its launch in 2015, the AIF has made over 600 separate awards totalling over £2.4m to clubs and fisheries that aimed to improve the infrastructure of angling facilities all of which support the National Angling Strategy.
+Recent Projects included ways to help tackle the predation of fish stocks, improve biosecurity, encourage more people to go fishing and provided bursaries for over 200 new coaching licences.

-The AIF is administered by the Angling Trust on behalf of the Environment Agency who provide the funding through the sale of the non-migratory trout and coarse fishing licence.
-The total worth of the programme, taking into account match-funding, is an estimated £6 million, creating or safeguarding tens of thousands of angling opportunities throughout England.
-Safer facilities, better habitats and more accessible facilities enable clubs, fisheries and other angling organisations to flourish and attract more anglers.
+The AIF is administered by the Angling Trust on behalf of the Environment Agency who provide the funding through the sale of the non-migratory trout and coarse fishing licences.
+The total value of the programme, taking into account match-funding, is an estimated £7.5 million.
+This has created and safeguarded tens of thousands of angling opportunities throughout England through more sustainable habitats and enabled clubs, fisheries and other angling organisations to flourish and attract more anglers.